The Million Ryo Pot: Development of Tange Sazen

-Tange Sazen was originally a villain when he first appeared in a newspaper serialized novel in 1927.
-He was a nihilist and the antithesis of a loyal retainer.
-He had lost an arm and an eye in a vendetta.
-It was Daisuke Itō who transformed Tange Sazen into a hero in his 1928 film, Shinpan Ōoka seidan (新版大岡政談).
-In that film, Tange heroically risks his life for his lord, who then proceeds to betray Tange.
-Yamanaka transforms Tange Sazen further in this film, making him into a lazy, warmhearted, petulant hired swordsman who squabbles with his female keeper while doting on an orphan boy.
-Yamanaka's film also shows fewer sword-fighting scenes than virtually any other Tange Sazen film.
+Tange Sazen was originally portrayed as a villain when he first appeared in a newspaper-serialized novel in 1927.
+Having lost an arm and an eye in a vendetta, he was initially depicted as a nihilist and the antithesis of a loyal retainer.
+Director Daisuke Itō explored the transformation of Tange into a hero in Shinpan Ōoka seidan (1928), where Tange risks his life for a lord who eventually betrays him.
+For his movie, Yamanaka portrayed Tange as a lazy, petulant, yet warm-hearted swordsman who dotes on an orphan while squabbling with his female keeper.
+Yamanaka also showed fewer sword-fighting scenes in The Million Ryo Pot than virtually any other Tange Sazen film.

 Reception

 Mark Schilling of The Japan Times said that the film was "universally considered the best of all the Tange Sazen lot."